 This is when most people get the keys from their real estate agents but check with your agent and your purchase contract to be sure (look for the terms of possession).

 In the case of refinance loans, there is an additional 3 business day waiting period after signing closing documents, and before your loan is allowed to fund.
-This is known as the “right of rescission” and should have been removed when the Closing Disclosure waiting period was introduced… but wasn’t.
+This is known as the “right of rescission”, in which a borrower can change their mind and cancel the transaction.

 Note that the right of rescission does not apply if you are refinancing with your existing lender.